live-image-tracking-tools/geff/docs/specification.md

 - The `seg_id` property is an optional, special node property that stores the segmenatation label for each node.
 The `seg_id` values do not need to be unique, in case labels are repeated between time points.
 If the `seg_id` property is not present, it is assumed that the graph is not associated with a segmentation.

 -  Geff provides special support for predefined shape properties, although they are not required.
 These currently include: `sphere`, `ellipsoid`.
-Values can be marked as `missing`, and a geff graph may contain multiple shape properties.
+Values can be marked as `missing`, and a geff graph may contain multiple different shape properties.
 Units of shapes are assumed to be the same as the units on the spatial axes.
-Otherwise, they are identical to other properties from a storage specification perspective.
+Otherwise, shape properties are identical to other properties from a storage specification perspective.
     - `sphere`: Hypersphere in n spatial dimensions, defined by a scalar radius.
-    - `ellipsoid`: Defined by a symmetric positive-semidefinite covariance matrix, which is assumed to match the spatial axes.
+    - `ellipsoid`: Defined by a symmetric positive-definite covariance matrix, whose dimensionality is assumed to match the spatial axes.
 <!-- Perhaps we just let the user specify the seg id property in the metadata instead?
 Then you can point it to the node ids if you wanted to -->

 !!! note